gadde5300/Introduction-to-Operating-Systems/Lesson 12 - Memory Management/lesson-12-notes.md

 ## Page Tables

-- Virtual memory pages and physical memory page frames are the same size
+- Virtual memory pages and physical memory page frames are the same size to keep track of the translation of every single individual virtual address
 - Useful acronyms for page tables:
   - VPN (virtual page number)
   - PFN (physical frame number)
-- Page table has allocation on first touch!
+- Page table has allocation on first touch physical memory for the array in the virtual address space is only allocated when the process is first trying to access it!
 - Unused pages are reclaimed:
   - Mapping invalid
   - Hardware will fault